|Country||United States of America|

 Initial layout of the auditorium leaves open the prospect of adding roof over the west and east stands.
 It also enables expansion to the NFL-desired 65,000 seats, should there be actual need for it.

 First cost estimate suggested a price tag of $150 million but already upon the presentation of initial renders it was already changed to a more realistic $250 million.
+Once the project got going, the budget grew to $310 million.

 USA: SDCCU Stadium’ demolition ongoing